 To address the question of whether our religious beliefs pass muster as true knowledge requires us to isolate belief from authority as justification.
 Should one accept an article of faith because of some external source — holy books, dogmas, traditions, or officials — that subscription must be distinguished from a private belief rooted in revelation, insight, or intuition.
 I make no judgments on truth by drawing this justificatory distinction.
 My purpose is to process the different sources of warrant that operate in each case.
 Some believers may not find it possible to disentangle the passional commitment they feel from the authority that warrants it, but the distinction has a long pedigree that is most clearly observed in cases of heresy, sectarianism, and reformation.
 Ankhnaten rejected the authority of Amun Re.
 Jesus rejected the authority of the Pharisees in favor of his own inner light.
 Luther staked his claim at the Diet of Worms.
 The Romantics embraced the pantheist power of their intuitions against all authority.
 The central perspectival question this suggests is this: what makes you think your own belief true?
 Why did you forfeit trust in the authority whose moral preferences you once thought convincing enough to justify the surrender of your own power to decide?
 In committing to a belief, are you merely expressing a preference among qualitatively neutral options, choosing to name what calls to you as true and what doesn’t as false?
 Can truth and falsity enter into belief?
 If so, then religious belief must claim to be knowledge.
 But of what kind?

 It certainly seems to be truth claims like all others.
 It is stated as a declaration.
 It argues for a truth.
-Even more significantly, it uses that same warrant to argue for goodness, and not just utility or quality but the tough one: moral goodness (see “What Do We Mean by ‘Good’?“).
+Even more significantly, it uses that same warrant to argue for goodness, and that offers its challenges (see “What Do We Mean by ‘Good’?“).
+And it is in the nature of such declarations that they go beyond utility or quality, straight to the tough one: moral goodness (see “What Do We Mean by ‘Morality’?“).
 But in advancing that claim, surely it violates the essential difference between knowledge and belief: we arrive at knowledge by a dispassionate consideration of experience, a ratiocinative weighing of evidence, not by the passional commitment that characterizes belief (see “Knowledge, Trust, and Belief”).
 If knowledge is “truth justified by a preponderance of evidence,” even the most fervent believer must confess that belief is something quite different: it is “judgment distorted by desire.”
 It is our yearning that has us declaring our beliefs so forcefully, not our knowledge.
 Coming to knowledge and to belief are two separate and disconnected operations.
 They are so different in terms of both process and justification that we must ask whether religious belief is in any way related to knowledge.

 If we cannot claim to know those things we believe, must we believe the things we know?
 We don’t.
 I know the inverse square law is true.
 I hardly need or wish to believe it.
 So if not the same, can we find any point in experience where belief and knowledge touch upon each other?
 At the frontier of our knowledge is a hazy vista of reasonable possibilities that we cannot know, and to shape them as we desire is no bad thing, provided those desires do not contradict what we do know.
 The argument for or against a deity is an obvious example.
 If knowledge is judgment by a preponderance of the evidence, it seems we might use undistilled experience as evidentiary support for knowledge that there is or is not a deity.
 This is hardly a private issue (“Authority, Trust, and Knowledge“).
 The definition of a deity requires that your God be my God too.
 No issue could be more clearly common to us both since positing a creator is a truth claim affecting all rather than created by each of us [We each create our own judgment, of course, but the thing we judge exists or doesn’t in the reality we all experience] (see “What Counts as Justification?“).
 Of the public proofs of judgment, authority held the field until its spectacular collapse in the Protestant Reformation.
 In all the ways power was sliced, diced, claimed, and accepted, authority revealed a divine approval.
 Those days are long gone and the collapse of authority as a public justification has enabled private belief in such issues to bloom.
 Understandably, the proliferation of private belief that began in the Reformation as heresy and revolt against authority has increasingly characterized religion in Western cultures, at least in part as a response to the fatal weakness of authority.
 It is impotent in settling dispute.
 Because it relies completely upon the trust of congregants for its superior ability to discern the divine will, when trust is credibly challenged, it weakens.
 Authority’s strength derives from its ability to weld together truth and goodness claims into a single composite of description about reality and prescription about what to prefer in it.
 Congregants give up their own capacity to do that work, entrusting it to the authority who acts on their behalf.
 They literally are incapable of doubt because they have transferred the power to doubt.
 They think their accepted authority indubitably true and good.
 That apparent strength is more apparent than real, though.
 It is might better be called brittle because credible challenge forces the congregant to re-appropriate the agency she has surrendered so that she can theoretically resubmit it in trust, perhaps to the heretic or reformer who disputes orthodoxy (see “The Fragility of Religious Authority“).
 Multiply this by millions, and you have the story of the most significant intellectual event in Western history, the Protestant Reformation.
 That appropriation of individual agency took eight generations and changed the history that followed in ways unimaginable to Martin Luther, the man who began it (see “The Axioms of Moral Systems“).
 For the purposes of this discussion, the significance was to transfer the power of religion from authority to belief.
 And that means from a public source of verification, though brittle, to a private one, with all the possibilities for dispute that suggests.
 A good part of the continuing saga of religion since the Reformation has been the attempt to make private belief as publicly respectable as authority once had been or, failing in that attempt, to find some way to make its justificatory power comparable.
 This effort has never succeeded, and it can’t because belief of any kind can never be defended as public knowledge capable of resolving dispute and directing moral consensus.